omicronZero/Python-CI-Base/README.md

 The test summary and coverage are reported as an artifact.

-For every push and pull request to the main/master and dev branches, a documentation is built using sphinx and deployed to a respective separate branch "gh-docs-<dev/main/master>".
+For every push and pull request to the main/master and dev branches, a documentation may be built using sphinx and deployed to a respective separate branch "gh-docs-<dev/main/master>".
+To do so, move the [templates/build_docs.yml](./templates/build_docs.yml) to [.github/workflows](./.github/workflows).
+Otherwise, you can set up your own documentation publishing on ReadTheDocs (which is the only external documentation provider supported for now).

 Deployment to PyPI and TestPyPI is optional (see below).